The Best Zombie Series on Netflix to Watch This Halloween

 The Walking Dead needs no introduction.
 Even if you’ve never watched it, you’ve certainly heard of it.
-In 2016, it finished its fourth straight year as the most popular drama in the 18-49 demographic according to Nielsen ratings.
+According to Variety, in 2016, The Walking Dead finished its fourth straight year as the most popular drama in the 18-49 demographic.

-But assuming you’ve never seen or heard of it, here’s what you need to know: a comatose sheriff in rural Georgia wakes up and finds himself in a world overrun with zombies.
+But if you’ve never heard of it, here’s what you need to know: a comatose sheriff in rural Georgia wakes up and finds himself in a world overrun with zombies.
 He sets out to find his family, and runs into all kinds of trouble along the way.

-The Walking Dead is extremely well-produced: atmospheric, on-point cinematography, top-notch costume design and special effects, etc. But the writing is slow and shaky throughout all of its seasons.
+The Walking Dead is well-produced: atmospheric, cinematic, with top-notch costume design and special effects.
+But the writing is slow and shaky throughout its seasons.
 Is it thrilling?
 Sure.
-But it’s slow, and as it’s often described, The Walking Dead isn’t so much a zombie show as it is a soap opera with zombies.
+Just know that it’s often described as “a soap opera with zombies,” and for good reason.

-If you’re tired of zombies that are lumbering sacks of rotting meat, you’re in for a treat.
+If you’re tired of zombies as lumbering sacks of rotting meat, you’re in for a treat.
 Z Nation pulls its inspiration from films like 28 Days Later, where zombies are rage-filled and semi-intelligent.
 It’s frightful to watch and fills a hole that The Walking Dead left wide open.

 iZombie is a series on The CW loosely adapted from a comic book series of the same name.
-The premise involves a medical student who gets turned into a zombie and must eat brains to keep from raging—but she also absorbs the memories and personalities of those she eats.
+The premise involves a medical student who gets turned into a zombie and must eat brains to keep from raging—but also absorbs the memories and personalities of those whom she eats.
 These memories help her to solve criminal investigations.

-It sounds silly, but iZombie is an excellent example of a show where execution is all that matters.
-The cast is mostly great, the stories are engaging, and it walks a fine tightrope between several genres: crime, horror, comedy, and romance.
-It still feels like a show on The CW— it’s a bit corny at times and doesn’t have the best camera work—but it’s one of the better ones for sure.
+The premise sounds silly, but iZombie executes well.
+The cast is mostly great, the stories are engaging, and it walks a fine line between several genres: crime, horror, comedy, and romance.
+It still feels like a show on The CW—a bit corny at times and doesn’t have the best camera work—but it’s one of the better zombie series out there.

 Do you like your TV shows to be more than mindless entertainment?
 Then you’ll probably enjoy Dead Set, which is an exploration of what might happen on the set of Big Brother if the world succumbed to a zombie outbreak during filming.
 It’s horror, yes, but also acts as commentary on the state of modern media and entertainment.

 Would you expect any less of Charlie Brooker?
-That’s right.
-The guy behind Dead Set is also the guy who created Black Mirror, an anthology series about the unintended consequences of future technology.
-If you love Black Mirror, then Dead Set is one of the next shows you should watch.
+Indeed, the guy behind Dead Set is also the guy who created Black Mirror, an anthology series about the unintended consequences of new technology.
+If you love Black Mirror, then Dead Set is one of the next TV shows you should watch.

 From the creator of the reimagined Battlestar Galactica comes Helix, a science-fiction show that follows an Arctic research team tasked with investigating a disease outbreak.
 While infected victims don’t necessarily become zombies, the similarities will satisfy zombie tastes.

-Unfortunately, Helix received mixed reviews and was cancelled after two seasons.
-It’s not a bad show per se, but many viewers thought that it tried to do too much and failed to deliver on any level as a result.
-But if you’ve run out of zombie shows to watch, it’s certainly worth a try.
+Unfortunately, Helix received mixed reviews and was canceled after two seasons.
+It’s not a bad show per se, but many viewers thought that it tried to do too much and failed to deliver satisfying resolutions.
+But if you’ve run out of zombie shows to watch and dying for more, it’s certainly worth a try.